RyanTanYiWei/InterviewCoast/index.md

 ## Planning Processes
 <img width="100%" src="diagrams/process.JPG">
-*Diagram of the formal and informal processes in planning.
-The informal process was intepreted as told by the interviewee*
+*Diagram: Visualization of the formal and informal processes in planning as told by the interviewee*

 **Could you roughly bring me through the planning process?** Sure, it starts off with site specific studies for each Adaptive Planning Areas (APAs), to basically come up with a holistic assessment and solution for coastal protection within regions like City-east coast.
 For each site, PUB will recommend solutions that integrate protection with other opportunities related to liveability, it could be like maybe a promenade—essentially a system solution that includes recreation, industry or education.